-The building was to serve as the Regimental Headquarters in Newfoundland for the duration of the conflict.
+\The building was to serve as the Regimental Headquarters in Newfoundland for the duration of the conflict.

-Thus it was to be three weeks into that November, but at the same venue, that Edward Sheehan would enlist.
-He was thereupon engaged...for the duration of the war...at the daily private soldier's rate of a single dollar to which was to be appended a ten-cent per diem Field Allowance.
+It was to be on the day after that medical assessment, July 25, and at the same venue, that John Franklyn LeDrew would enlist.
+He was thus engaged... for the duration of the war\...at the daily private soldier's rate of a single dollar to which was to be appended a ten-cent per diem Field Allowance.

-At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for only a single year.
+\At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for only a single year.
 As the War progressed, however, this was obviously going to cause problems and the men were encouraged to re-enlist.
 Later recruits - as of or about May of 1916 - signed on for the 'Duration' at the time of their original enlistment.

-Only some few hours were now to follow before there then came to pass, while still at the CLB Armoury on Harvey Road, the final formality of his enlistment: attestation.
-On that same twentieth day of the month of November of 1916 he pledged his allegiance to the reigning monarch, George V, whereupon, at that moment, Edward Sheehan became...a soldier of the King.
+Only a few further hours were now to follow before there then came to pass, while still at the CLB Armoury on Harvey Road, the final formality of his enlistment: attestation.
+On the same twenty-fifth day of that month of July he pledged his allegiance to the reigning monarch, George V, whereupon, at that moment, John Franklyn LeDrew became...a soldier of the King.

-Private Sheehan, Number 3264, would not now sail to the United Kingdom until a lengthy span of ten weeks plus two days had then elapsed.
+Private LeDrew, Number 2988, would not now sail to the United Kingdom until a lengthy span of twenty-seven weeks had then elapsed.
 How he was to spend this prolonged interval after his attestation appears not to have been documented.
-It may be that he was to return temporarily to work and to spend time at the family home in Howe Place in St. John's but, of course, this conclusion is a little bit speculative and he may well have chosen - or been chosen - to remain in barracks in St. John's, although there was apparently little in the way of military training to be undertaken.
+It may be that he was to return temporarily to spend time at the family residence on the Change Islands in the District of Fogo but, of course, this conclusion is a little bit speculative and he may well have chosen - or been chosen - to remain in barracks, although there was apparently little in the way of military training undertaken, to be billeted and trained in the capital city\.

-A number of the recruits, those whose home was not in St. John's or close to the capital city, or those who had no friends or family to offer them board and lodging, were to be quartered in the curling rink in the area of Fort William in St. John's, a building which was at the time to serve as barracks.
+\A number of the recruits, those whose home was not in St. John's or close to the capital city, or those who had no friends or family to offer them board and lodging, were to be quartered in the curling rink in the area of Fort William in St. John's, a building which was at the time to serve as barracks.

-Those several aforementioned months having passed, Private Sheehan was one of the approximately three-hundred twenty...all ranks...to leave St. John's on January 31 of 1917 for overseas service on the Bowring Brothers' vessel Florizel.
+Those six months having passed, Private Ledrew was one of the approximately three hundred twenty...all ranks...to leave St. John's on January 31 of 1917 for overseas service on the Bowring Brothers' vessel Florizel.
 The vessel was on its commercial schedule and bound for Halifax from where the detachment had been ordered to take ship to the United Kingdom on board Saxonia.

-However, preparations for this crossing had gone awry and thus, immediately upon arrival in Nova Scotia, Private Sheehan and his contingent were forwarded to accommodation - apparently cramped - in the town of Windsor where the Newfoundlanders were soon to be catching measles, influenza and then the mumps - two of them to become fatalities during what was by then an epidemic.
+However, preparations for this crossing had gone awry and thus, immediately upon arrival in Nova Scotia, Private Healey and his contingent were forwarded to accommodation - apparently cramped - in the town of Windsor where the Newfoundlanders were soon to be catching measles, influenza and then the mumps - Private LeDrew was hospitalized for mumps from March 13 to 24 - two of them to become fatalities during what was by then an epidemic.
 The detachment was ordered to remain in Windsor and to be quarantined.

-It was not until after a lapse of some two-and-a-half months following the Newfoundlanders' arrival in Nova Scotia that transport could be arranged for the trans-Atlantic crossing to the United Kingdom for the by then so-called Windsor Draft - less those twenty-five or so personnel still unable to travel.
+It was not until after a lapse of some two-and-a-half months following the Newfoundlanders' arrival in Nova Scotia that transport could be arranged for the trans-Atlantic crossing to the United Kingdom for the by then so-called Windsor Draft - minus those twenty-five or so personnel still unable to travel.